 - Demonstrated commitment to collegiality when interacting with others within the University community

-Application Deadline: This position is available August 1, 2018, and will remain open until filled.
-To ensure full consideration, applications must be received by March 9, 2018.
+Application Deadline: The position is available in August 2024 and will remain open until filled.
+To ensure full consideration, applications must be received by November 1, 2023.

-- Letter of interest addressing all position required qualifications
+- Letter of interest addressing required position qualifications

 - Current curriculum vitae